kpundt93/project-mgmt-site/README.md

 - GitHub

 ## Description
 Project management web application created by watching the Net Ninja tutorial found [here](https://www.udemy.com/share/105lrq3@YrF7WbfG3l2xaqtvzy421RsdwgtiZhIJRTrHUgN0tpBZEcL6sglngvWPSeRl9UCk4Q==/).
+Once a user creates an account, they can create new projects and assign them to others.
+Users can also leave comments on projects and delete projects that they created.

 ## Setup/Installation Requirements
 - Open the terminal on your desktop